MohamedKhalidLx/Red-Wine-Quality-Prediction-Model/README.md

 ![Python](https://img.shields.io/badge/Python-3.7%2B-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green)

 This GitHub project aims to develop a machine learning model for predicting the quality of wine using Python.
-The project is a collaborative effort between two team members, Adham and Ziad, who have worked together to create an accurate and reliable wine quality prediction system.
+The project is a collaborative effort between two team members, Adham, Ziad and me, who have worked together to create an accurate and reliable wine quality prediction system.

 ## Table of Contents